5 Reasons You Might Need a Bookkeeper

 • Advisory Services: Accountants provide guidance on financial matters, including budgeting, forecasting, investment decisions, and risk management.

-A bookkeeper is responsible for recording and organising financial transactions, maintaining accurate financial records, and ensuring that books are up to date.
+A bookkeeper is responsible for recording and organizing financial transactions, maintaining accurate financial records, and ensuring that books are up to date.
 While formal qualifications are not legally required to work as a bookkeeper, many bookkeepers in Australia obtain certification through the Tax Practitioners Board (TPB) as a BAS agent.
+Responsibilities of a Bookkeeper:

 • Record-Keeping: Bookkeepers record financial transactions, including sales, purchases, receipts, and payments, in the appropriate accounting software or ledgers.